Bypolls 2019: With just over 50% success rate, test of survival for Yediyurappa on Oct 21

 Poll arithmetic

 What makes these elections interesting is the vote margin.
 Out of the 15 seats going to the polls, eight were won by margins of over 10,000 votes.
 While in the remaining seven, only one seat (Hirekerur) was won by a margin of fewer than 1,000 votes.
-And other four seats were won by margins below 5,000 votes.
+The other four seats were won by margins below 5,000 votes.

 Data on bye-elections reveals that over the past 20 years in the state shows that of the 27 such polls, the ruling party won 16.
 However, 2019 bypolls may give a different picture given the fact that the polls have been necessitated by disqualifications.